Learning Perspectives course descriptions fall 21-22

 Perspective on the Natural World (PN)

-GEOG-106 Landforms and Landscapes Dynamics (PN) An introduction to the forces that shape Earth's landforms, landscapes, and water resources and the benefits and hazards that our dynamic planet poses to human society.
+GEOG-106 Landscape Dynamics (PN) An introduction to the forces that shape Earth's landforms, landscapes, and water resources and the benefits and hazards that our dynamic planet poses to human society.
 This course uses theoretical principles and field experiences to analyze and understand the character, behavior and evolution of landforms and considers the responses of these systems to human disturbance.
 Topics include a study of tectonic forces, erosion and deposition by water wind and ice, and humans as agents of change.
-Includes one two-hour lab per week and a weekend-long field experience.
+Includes one two-hour lab per week and a three-day field experience.
 Course includes a field trip fee.

 GEOL-101 Physical Geology (PN) Introduction to Earth materials (minerals and rocks), structures, composition and dynamic processes (e.g., volcanic eruptions, earthquakes, weathering, erosion, mountain-building) of the Earth.
 Includes a weekly 2-hour lab.
 Lab study involves specimens in the Fryxell Geology Museum collections and field trips.
 Gateway course to the geology major.

-PHYS-151 Principles of Physics I (PN) This course is an algebra-based introduction to fundamental concepts in physics for non- majors.
+PHYS-151 Principles of Physics I (PN) This course is an algebra-based introduction to fundamental concepts in physics for non-majors and is not a prerequisite for any other physics courses.
+In addition, this course is designed to be taken by upper-level science students.
+Unless a lower-level or non-science student has a solid background in math and a particular interest in physics, it is not recommended as a general education course.
 Topics include mechanics, fluids, waves, and thermodynamics.
-Problem solving techniques, conceptual thinking, and basic quantitative experimental skills will be developed.
+Problem-solving techniques, conceptual thinking, and basic quantitative experimental skills will be developed.
 Lectures and two-hour lab weekly.